joel-karr/dontthinkwhenyoucode/Instant_Decisions.md

 Without much thought, I said, "Don't use your eyes to see code."

+<ed>Amplify memorability: briefly unpack this aphorism with a parallel construction ("Don't read for lines; scan for patterns") to cement the concept.</ed>

 It sounded crazy or maybe some sort of deep insight.
 But I was suggesting something simple.
 We can let our subconscious skim through hundreds of lines of code only trying to identify patterns.
 Then we can use those patterns to apply our existing mental models to make decisions.
 The issue wasn't that they didn't have knowledge or understanding, it was that they didn't know how to make decisions easily.

 The team then started looking through code only for things that didn't fit the patterns they expected.
 The code started to tell a story that was far more than just what the code did.
 The different patterns and standards made it clear that parts had been written during different time periods.
 Some had been partially refactored while others remained almost as mini time capsules.
 Having this awareness allowed the team to group areas of the system and understand not only what they did, but how they could be changed.